The Center for Healing & Hope provides medical care for people:

 Help enrolling in insurance and accessing other services

 We are committed to helping individuals and families enroll in health insurance they can afford or that they qualify for.
-We have insurance navigators at some of our clinics or can schedule an appointment with a navigator.
-These trained specialists will help patients sign up through the health insurance exchanges, Medicaid, and Indiana’s HIP 2.0 program.
+We can refer you to a navigator in the community that can help patients sign up through the health insurance exchanges, Medicaid, and Indiana’s HIP 2.0 program.
 To locate a navigator you may visit: https://in-fssa.my.site.com/HCNav/

 If you need to see a doctor and can’t wait